Jaxus1/Dissenter-Bookmarklet/README.md

 #### Seamonkey

-Seamonkey - Make sure the bookmarks bar is enabled, then right click the bookmarks bar > New Bookmark... then add the code in "Location", and change the name to whatever you want.
+Make sure the bookmarks bar is enabled, then right click the bookmarks bar > New Bookmark... then add the code in "Location", and change the name to whatever you want.
 </p>
 </details>